Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Uncertainty Estimation in Emotions

-In Section~\ref{sec:modelling exp}, experiments that assess uncertainty estimation ability by detecting the $\Omega_{\leq1/3}$ utterances are reported.
+In Section~\ref{sec:modelling exp}, experiments that assess uncertainty estimation ability by detecting utterances without majority agreed labels are reported.
 This detects whether a test utterance belongs to $\Omega_{\leq1/3}$ based on the model output distributions with either Max.P or Ent.
 In the detection experiments, $\Omega_{\leq1/3}$ is chosen as the negative class, while $\Omega_{2/3}$ and $\Omega_{3/3}$ are chosen as the positive classes.
-This simulates such a real use case: if an $\Omega_{\leq1/3}$ utterance is detected, the utterance may include ambiguous emotions that should be evaluated by further models or humans.
+Detecting $\Omega_{\leq1/3}$ was selected as the binary task for AUPR since this simulates such a real application case: if an $\Omega_{\leq1/3}$ utterance is detected, the utterance may include ambiguous emotions that should be evaluated by further models or humans.
 Otherwise the utterance belongs to $\Omega_{2/3}$ or $\Omega_{3/3}$ where a majority unique label exists and emotion classification can be applied.